For the sake of my health, until I retire or change to an

 on health and medical this week:

-- ambulance officers (“paramedics”) need support to deal with daily trauma; the biggest lesson from the vaginal mesh debacle is that doctors must listen to women, and stop being paternalistic (including female doctors);
+- ambulance officers (“paramedics”) need support to deal with daily trauma; the biggest lesson from the vaginal mesh debacle is that doctors must listen to women, and stop being paternalistic (including female doctors); - With regard to press aka the

-- why the ABC is a political football”;
+- “why the ABC is a political football”;

-- other media / freedom of expression matters have occurred in: Australia/China;
+- other media / freedom of expression matters have occurred in: Australia/China; - With regard to education:

-- Australian school students are lonelier and less engaged than a decade ago; computers in the classroom “can make you either dumber, or they can make you smarter”;
+- Australian school students are lonelier and less engaged than a decade ago; computers in the classroom “can make you either dumber, or they can make you smarter”; - With regard to crime, judicial

 - a detailed examination of a miscarriage of justice in a US state notorious for racism and injustice; a dancing off-duty US FBI agent dislodged his gun, and then accidentally shot another patron when he picked it up . . . ; Victoria's most serious young criminals will soon be tracked with electronic monitoring bracelets - and tested for drugs and alcohol - to ensure they stick to their parole conditions . . . hmm – does this shift the balance between fearful prevention and just human rights the wrong way?; a domestic violence VICTIM was jailed because she couldn’t attend court . . . ; another violent police attack; a motorcyclist may have been targeted by traffic police who fined him for loosening his chin strap so he could talk to them; as other Australian states move towards harm minimisation, one state’s police will ban (mostly young) people from entering a musical festival in Sydney if sniffer dogs detect illegal drugs on them – even if no drugs are actually found in a search, leading to criticism from “politicians, drug safety advocates and civil libertarians who point to the questionable reliability of sniffer dogs and argue that police are abusing their powers”;